ZipS1/db_password/README.md

-This is my module which provides password encrypted in database with sha256 algorithm
+This is my module which provides encrypted password stored in database with sha256 algorithm

 ## Using
 ```python